 Family outcome results were positive with regard to children receiving services through an Extended IFSP.
-As part of the SFY 2014 Family Survey completed to report on family outcomes to the U.S. Department of Education, MITP added two additional questions for families participating in the Extended IFSP Option.
-The results in the chart below show that 94.2% of families (N=377) agreed, strongly agreed or very strongly agreed that "early intervention services have helped me and/or my family understand my options in order to make the best choice for my child and family to continue services through an Extended IFSP or move to services through an IEP."
-Ninety-one percent of families (N=366) agreed, strongly agreed, or very strongly agreed that "early intervention services have helped me and/or my family support my child to be ready for school by assisting me to teach my child pre-reading activities (such as naming pictures) and pre-math activities (such as sorting household items)."
+As part of the SFY 2015 Family Survey completed to report on family outcomes to the U.S. Department of Education, MITP added two additional questions for families participating in the Extended IFSP Option.
+The results in the chart below show that 94.2% of families (N=1,388) agreed, strongly agreed or very strongly agreed that "early intervention services have helped me and/or my family understand my options in order to make the best choice for my child and family to continue services through an Extended IFSP or move to services through an IEP."
+Ninety-five percent of families (N=1,321) agreed, strongly agreed, or very strongly agreed that "early intervention services have helped me and/or my families (N=1,321) agreed, strongly agreed, or very strongly agreed that "early intervention services have helped me and/or my families (N=1,321) agreed, strongly agreed, or very strongly agreed that "early intervention services have helped me and/or my family support my child to be ready for school by assisting me to teach my child pre-reading activities (such as naming pictures) and pre-math activities (such as sorting household items)."